Some simple skills may help teenagers to help each other.

 Examples of unhelpful pessimism:

-Awfulising – assuming the worst
+• Awfulising – assuming the worst

-Personalising – when a friend is abrupt, assuming he or she is angry with you.
+• Personalising – when a friend is abrupt, assuming he or she is angry with you.
 It may have nothing to do with you at all.

-Perfectionism – being impatient with yourself and others when inconveniences and mistakes occur.
+• Perfectionism – being impatient with yourself and others when inconveniences and mistakes occur.

-Worrying about the past – beating yourself up about past mistakes
+• Worrying about the past – beating yourself up about past mistakes

-Focusing on the negative – searching for what is wrong instead of noticing what is right.
+• Focusing on the negative – searching for what is wrong instead of noticing what is right.

-Make a list of past experiences that have seemed overwhelming and remember how you resolved them – and remind yourself that you did resolve them.
+• Make a list of past experiences that have seemed overwhelming and remember how you resolved them – and remind yourself that you did resolve them.

-Avoid negativity – steer clear of people who upset you
+• Avoid negativity – steer clear of people who upset you

-Use thought-stopping techniques when you find yourself amidst a load of negative thoughts, visualise a red STOP sign, or simply say the word “stop.”
-Instead, distract yourself and go for a walk.
-There is a saying: “There aren’t many problems that a good long walk won’t help.”
+• Use thought-stopping techniques when for a load of negative thoughts, by visualising a red STOP sign, or simply say “stop.”
+Distract yourself and go for a walk.
+Some people say: “There aren’t many problems that a good long walk won’t help.”

 • Find joy in small things – do something you enjoy, like listening to music.